 While the update is in progress, you cannot use the vCenter Server.
 However, you can continue to use other vSphere+ services.

 The update process takes a while to complete.
-When the update is complete, you can continue to use the vCenter Server.
-If the update is not succesful, vSphere+ reverts your vCenter Server to the previous version.
+When the update is complete, you can view the status in the History table.
+If the update is not successful, vSphere+ reverts your vCenter Server to the previous version.

 What to do next

 - You can configure the vCenter Server for HA.
 See Configure vCenter HA for High Availability with the vSphere Client.

 - If the update is not successful, power off and preserve the vCenter Server VM on which the update failed.
 Create a support request or contact VMware Support for further assistance.

 - If auto-revert also fails, restore your vCenter Server by using the backup you created.
 See Restore vCenter Server from a File-Based Backup.